Liquid-gas transition and coexistence in ground-state bosons with spin twist: Beyond-mean-field correction

 With the renormalization relations $g_{\sigma\sigma'}\to g_{\sigma\sigma'}+g_{\sigma\sigma'}^2\int \frac{1}{2\epsilon^0_k} \frac{d^3k}{(2\pi)^3}$ and the fact $\sum_{\sigma\sigma'}g_{\sigma\sigma'}^2n_{\sigma}n_{\sigma'}/n^2=g_1^2 + g_5^2 + g_6^2/2$, we can straightforwardly perform

 and obtain the effective interaction

-The difference $g_\text{eff}^{(2)}-g_\text{eff,mf}^{}$ is just contributed from the quantum fluctuations (or Lee-Huang-Yang(LHY) corrections), as shown by the red dot line in Fig.1(c) and Fig.\ref{figS1} at $n\rightarrow 0$.
-In the special case $\beta=\gamma$, this part reproduces the LHY-induced two-body interaction as discussed in Ref.\cite{Lavoine2021:BeyondMeanFieldEffectsRabiCoupled}.
+Note that $g_\text{eff}^{(2)}$ above is exactly the effective interaction for the lowest dressed branch of the single-particle states.
+It is composed by two parts: $g_\text{eff,mf}$ is the mean-field contribution, and the second part is contributed from the quantum fluctuations (or Lee-Huang-Yang(LHY) corrections), as shown by the red dot line in Fig.1(c) and Fig.\ref{figS1} at $n\rightarrow 0$.
+In the special case $\beta=\gamma$, this part reproduces the LHY-induced two-body interaction as discussed in Ref.[2].
 Here the existence of (meta)stable gas requires $g_\text{eff}^{(2)}>0$, and the boundary $g_\text{eff}^{(2)}=0$ is shown as the black dashed line in Fig.2 (separating regions I and II).